ayisol/.github/README.md

 ## What we do
 - Web platforms & developer tooling
-- Backend & distributed systems
+- Product Engineering & Architecture
 - Workflow automation & AI business integration

 ## Get in touch